Courses of Study

 RU127f Intermediate Russian I The second-year language sequence in Russian builds on the communicative abilities mastered in elementary Russian by active classroom engagement in conversation and vocabulary building.
 Study of Russian culture through brief biographies of writers, watching film and Internet clips, and reading short fiction and poetry.
 The final stages of Russian grammar are introduced, practiced, and tested.
 Essay assignments increase writing skills, and oral tests allow students to develop fluency in speaking.
 Prerequisite: Russian 126.
 Four credit hours.
 Orte

 RU128s Intermediate Russian II The second semester of second-year Russian aims to solidify knowledge of foundational grammar—cases, verbal conjugation and aspect, negation, participles, and gerunds—through classroom review and textbook assignments outside of class.
 Conversation in class focuses on vocabulary building based on readings of short fiction and cultural texts and watching films and film clips.
 Essay assignments increase writing skills, and oral tests allow students to develop fluence in speaking.
 Prerequisite: Russian 127.
 Four credit hours.
-Instructor
+Miller

 [RU222] Revolutionary Performances: Theater and the Energy of the Unspoken (in English) Explores revolutionary developments in Eastern European performance, focusing on the theoretical and practical contributions of directors, actors, and playwrights to now-canonical practices and theories of performance art.
 The course approaches Eastern European theater as a revolutionary series of dynamic breakthroughs, whose avant-garde theatrical craft existed in a protracted tension between the catalytic possibilities of an embodied medium and the exhausted Soviet body politic.
 Taking advantage of the Lab format and the instructor's own professional actor training in Russia, we will pair viewings, primary documents and production histories with hands-on exercises.
 In English.
 Energy/Exhaustion Humanities Lab Four credit hours.
 A.